Former university professor of marketing and communications, Sallie is an independent publisher and marketing

 She dozed off for what had to have been more than a few minutes.
 She knew a lot of time had passed, because when she opened her eyes the lottery numbers were being drawn.
 That meant the news was over and she'd missed it.
-The first ball shot up into the man's hand from the bottom of the machine.
+The first lotto ball quickly swooshed up and into the man's hand from the bottom of the machine.
 It was a 2.
 The number on the next ball was 17.
 The next 5, then 56, 12, and 37.
 When the last number of the night shot up, ball number 19, Mary thought the seven numbers she was looking at seemed awfully familiar.
-The year her mother was born, Max's age, the number of younger siblings she had, and their ages, the number of years since she first dated Max, and her age when she lost her virginity.
+The year her mother was born, Max's age, the number of younger siblings she had and their ages, the number of years since she first dated Max, and her age when she lost her virginity.
 She always played those numbers, and she'd bought a lottery ticket that day on her way home from work.
-It was something she rarely did, but she'd wanted a pack of gum after putting gas in her car.
+It was something she rarely did, but today she'd wanted to get a pack of gum after putting gas in her car.
 So she had run into the convenience store and bought the pack of gum.
 After that, she'd spent her last dollar on a lottery ticket.
 Just for the fun of doing it.
 For the freedom of doing it.
 Because her mother wouldn't have approved of her doing it.
 And because Max would have said she was crazy for doing it.
 Having one dollar to her name and spending it on a lottery ticket.
 It was a crazy thing to do.
 And that's why she had done it.